GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

         }

         // The use of this method is enforced by the BaseStateMachine class.
 We must override it in order to
-        // return the specific StateChangedMessage that we created for this StateMachine.
+        // return the specific StateChangedMessage that we created for this State Machine.
         // In this case, we will be returning the ExampleStateChangedMessage that we created earlier. protected override IMessage CreateStateChangedMessage(IFiniteState prevState, IFiniteState nextState) {